 CNC Milling and CNC Turning allow users to create patterns and add detail to metals that are impossible to do by hand.
 CNC Milling uses commands, codes programmed into the computer and set to run.
 The mill then drills and turns along axes to cut materials to dimensions entered into the computer.
 Computer programming allows machines to make precise cuts, users can manually override the CNC machines to slow or speed up the process.

 In contrast, CNC Turning uses computer-controlled machines to create a different final product.
 The process uses a single-point cutting tool that inserts parallel to the material to cut.
-Material is rotated at changing speeds and the tool cutting traverses to create cylindrical cuts with exact measurements.
+The material is rotated at changing speeds and the tool cutting traverses to create cylindrical cuts with exact measurements.
 CNC Turning is used to create circular or tubular shares from larger material pieces.
-CNC Turning is a automated process and speeds can be adjustments for greater accuracy rather than turning a lathe by hand.
+CNC Turning is an automated process and speeds can be adjustments for greater accuracy rather than turning a lathe by hand.